Auto Parts Advertising: How to Enhance Visibility for Stores on Google Ads in 2025

 Local Targeting for Physical Stores

-If you have physical locations, local targeting represents a major opportunity.
+If you have physical locations, local targeting represents a major opportunity to effectively promote your inventory.
 Research shows that 63% of "near me" searches lead to store visits

 Local inventory ads showcase both online offerings and in-store availability, creating a seamless experience for customers who might need parts immediately.